-Existing non-residential buildings that are being substantially renovated (AKA 50% rule), as determined by the Building Official shall comply with the following standards:
+Existing non-residential buildings that are being substantially renovated pursuant to section 118-395 (a) [AKA 50% rule], as determined by the Building Official shall comply with the following standards:

 - (a) Where feasible, the ground floor shall be located at a minimum elevation of one foot (1') above the highest sidewalk elevation adjacent to the frontage.
 Ramping and stairs from the sidewalk elevation to the ground floor elevation shall occur inside the property and not encroach into the public sidewalk or setback areas, unless adequate space exists on the exterior. - (b) Except where there are doors, facades shall have a knee wall with a minimum height of two feet-six inches (2'-6") above the sidewalk elevation.
 Such knee walls shall include any required flood barrier protection.
-The Planning Director or designee may wave this knee wall requirement if the applicant can substantiate that the proposed glass storefront system satisfies all applicable building code requirements for flood barrier protection. - (c) Where feasible, ground floors, walls system, partitions, doors and finishes shall utilize waterflood damage resistant materials in accordance with all applicable requirements of the Florida Building Code, FEMA regulations, and American Society of Civil Engineer (ASCE) Flood Resistant Design and Construction Standards, for a minimum of 2' 6" above the floor elevation. - (d) Flood panels for doorways shall be permanently located next to all doorways. - (a) Where implementation of these regulations is unfeasible or incompatible with the surrounding areas, they may be waived to the minimum extent necessary by the Historic Preservation Board (HPB) or Design Review Board (DRB), as applicable; provided, however, that the property owner demonstrates adequate mitigation for flooding.
+The Planning Director or designee may waive this knee wall requirement if the applicant can substantiate that the proposed glass storefront system satisfies all applicable building code requirements for flood barrier protection, or if the finished floor meets the minimum freeboard requirements of the City Code. - (c) Where feasible, ground floors, walls system, partitions, doors and finishes shall utilize waterflood damage resistant materials in accordance with all applicable requirements of the Florida Building Code, FEMA regulations, and American Society of Civil Engineer (ASCE) Flood Resistant Design and Construction Standards, for a minimum of 2' 6" above the floor elevation. - (d) Flood panels for doorways shall be permanently located next to all doorways. - (e) Where implementation of these regulations is unfeasible or incompatible with the surrounding areas, they may be waived to the minimum extent necessary by the Historic Preservation